SwiftyTesseract/SwiftyTesseract/README.md

 ```bash
 apt-get install -yq libtesseract-dev libleptonica-dev
 ```
 The Dockerfiles in the `docker` directory and `Examples/VaporExample` provide an example.
-The Ubuntu 20.04 apt repository ships with compatible verisons of libtesseract-dev and libleptonica-dev.
+The Ubuntu 20.04 apt repository ships with compatible versions of libtesseract-dev and libleptonica-dev.
 If you are building against another distribution, then you will need to research what versions of the libraries are available or how to get appropriate versions installed into your image or system.

 ### Additional configuration
 #### Shipping language training files as part of an application bundle